chitrasolanki09/Cofee-Orders-Analysis/README.md

    - Coffee Type
    - Roast Type
    - Size
+     For a better line chart visualization Expand the entire field of year
 4. Analyze:
    - Monthly coffee demand
    - Top 5 customers  (By using this we can give a freebie to our top most customers)